Freezing and BPS jumping: Introduction

-We must emphasize that the freezing method is not universally applicable to all physical observables nor does it imply a duality between theories.
-It is primarily effective for specific observables, such as the prepotential or instanton partition functions, where it offers an efficient computational strategy.
+We must emphasize that the freezing method does not universally apply to all physical observables nor imply a duality between theories.
+It is primarily effective for specific observables, such as the prepotential or instanton partition functions, offering an efficient computational strategy.
 While it does establish identities for certain observables, there exist observables that distinguish between the two configurations.
 Nevertheless, the freezing method unveils curious links between seemingly distinct theories, which deserve more investigation.

 Subsequently, our analysis extends to the \emph{unfreezing} process.
 During the freezing phase, $2^{p-4}$ D$p$-branes are utilized, but these can be removed by adjusting the positions of the ``color'' D$(p-2)$-branes and possibly adding more D$p$-branes near the O$p^-$-plane.
 This rearrangement is achieved through Hanany-Witten transitions \cite{Hanany:1996ie} following the Higgsing of the D$(p-2)$-branes.
 This process provides yet another non-trivial relationship between two different configurations with an O$p^\pm$-plane.
 Remarkably, we find that instanton partition functions exhibit notable discontinuities during the process of unfreezing.
 Since the instanton partition functions are Witten indices counting half-BPS states of instantons, this indicates a novel \emph{BPS jumping} phenomenon.
 This is rooted in a basic principle from elementary calculus class: integration and limit operations generally do not commute, schematically represented by